Thunderschmidt/Walabot-3D-Cool-Tool/README.md

 # Walabot 3D Cool Tool
-An OpenGL 3D voxel graphic visualizer for the Walabot radar
+An OpenGL 3D voxel graphic visualizer for the Walabot
 ### What is the Walabot?
 The Walabot is a USB radar device with a phased array antenna. https://cdn.sparkfun.com/assets/learn_tutorials/7/2/4/walabot-tech-brief-416.pdf